Z-kk-0/MeltForge/README.md

 Here `--to` specifies the target format.

 ## #4 UserStory
-- **Story:**
-  _As a power user, I want to convert multiple files with wildcards, so that I save time on repetitive tasks._
-- **Acceptance Criteria:**

-  - CLI accepts `*.wav` or multiple inputs.
-  - Each file is converted in sequence.
-  - Errors don’t stop the whole batch (skip failed, log it).

-first i have to make it technically possible to convert multiple files in the core itsef because currently it only has
+First i have to make it technically possible to convert multiple files in the core itsef because currently it only has

 ```rust
 pub fn convert(cj: ConvertJob) -> Result<PathBuf, MeltforgeError> {